neulab/ragged/README.md

 ## Datasets
-Our datasets are available [here](https://huggingface.co/datasets/jenhsia/ragged)
+Our datasets are available [on Huggingface](https://huggingface.co/datasets/jenhsia/ragged)
 <!-- To download the datasets used in the paper, see instructions in [`retriver/README.md`](https://github.com/neulab/ragged/blob/main/retriever/README.md). -->
 ### 1. Download and process corpus datasets